hantsy/symfony-rest-sample/docs/test/testctl.md

 # Testing Controller

 As described in the previous sections,  to test Controller/API, create a test class to extend `WebTestCase`, which provides a plenty of facilities to handle request and assert response.

+## Creating PostControllerTest

 Run the following command to create a test skeleton.